kavinraju/Employee_Management_System/README.md

 # Employee Management System
-This project is created forWeb Development with Java assignment, part of Open Elective course work in college.
+This project is created for Web Development with Java assignment, part of Open Elective course work in college.
+Created a dynamic web application to manage the details of employees using JSP.

 ## About Project
 <ul>